-AFAANZ Board 2017-2018
+AFAANZ Board 2023-2024

 David was elected to the AFAANZ Board in 2017.

-Marvin Wee joined the Research School of Accounting in the ANU College of Business and Economics as an Associate Professor in June 2017.
+Professor Marvin Wee joined the Research School of Accounting in the ANU College of Business and Economics as an Associate Professor in June 2017.
 Prior to this, Marvin was at the University of Western Australia Business School.
 Marvin completed his PhD at the University of Western Australia in 2006 on the trading by retail traders and their impact on the Australian Stock Exchange.
 Between 2007 and 2009, Marvin worked at Bank of Scotland Treasury (Perth Branch) as an Interest Rate and Foreign Exchange Sales Dealer.
 Marvin returned to academia in 2009 to pursue his research interests.
 Marvin has taught courses at both undergraduate and postgraduate levels based upon his area of expertise.
 These courses are in the area of research methods in accounting and finance, corporate finance, investments and financial market microstructure.

 Marvin was elected to the AFAANZ Board in 2017.

 Professor Gary Monroe is an internationally renowned researcher in auditing with an emphasis on audit judgment and the economics of auditing.
 His main research area of interest is auditing, but he also conducts research in banking and finance, financial accounting, business ethics and management accounting.
 With respect to research methods, Gary has published papers using archival, experimental, survey and qualitative research methods.

 Gary is Editor-in-Chief of Accounting & Finance since 2021.